 Wine For Cooking

-Some good wines suggested by top chefs include: Pinot Grigio, Sauvignon Blanc, and Chardonnay for white and Chianti, Cabernet Sauvignon and Sangiovese for red.
-Roses will include both red and white grapes, so look for ones that include those varieties.
+Some excellent wines suggested by top chefs include Pinot Grigio, Sauvignon Blanc, and Chardonnay for white and Chianti, Cabernet Sauvignon Sangiovese for red.
+Roses will consist of both red and white grapes, so look for ones that include those varieties.
 Chefs suggest cooking with wines you would drink and stay away from “cooking wines”.
 They are low in quality and loaded with sodium.

 Beef, lamb, and game are generally cooked with red wine.
 While poultry, pasta’s, and fish are cooked in white wines.
-Roses are regarded as the best option to lighten up a heavy meat dish or add an extra kick to a chicken dish
+Roses are the best option to lighten up a heavy meat dish or add an extra kick to a chicken dish.

-A recipe you might like using wine are, “steamed mussels with white wine and garlic!”
+A great dish using wine is, “steamed mussels with white wine and garlic!”